 Funding decisions for Marie Skłodowska-Curie actions are made on the basis of proposals submitted following calls published on Participants portal, your single-entry point for interactions with the research and innovation programmes of the European Commission .
 The sequence of steps is summarised below.
-Marie Curie Actions are implemented by Research Executive Agency (REA).
+Marie Curie Actions are implemented by (REA).

 You will find all information necessary to prepare and submit a proposal for a Marie Skłodowska-Curie actions call on the call page of Participants portal.

 The Participant Portal contains the essential information to guide you through the process of preparing and submitting a proposal, including the Guide for Applicants.
 Proposals are submitted electronically via the Commission's Participants portal - Electronic Proposal Submission Service (EPSS) before a strictly-enforced deadline.